rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 - Windows Containers with RKE2 powered by containerd
 - Added provisioning of Windows RKE2 custom clusters directly from the Rancher UI
+- New registration command allowing "Windows" to be selected
+- New options to configure Windows RKE2 custom cluster (only for Windows worker nodes)
 - Calico CNI for Windows RKE2 custom clusters
 - SAC releases of Windows Server (2004 and 20H2) are included in the technical preview

 Windows Support for RKE2 Custom Clusters requires choosing Calico as the CNI.